By: Thay Guirguis

 Young children are aware of the danger.
 They can develop traumatic responses to gun violence they have witnessed directly, through the media, or by overhearing adults’ conversations.
 How can parents, caregivers, teachers and others identify when a child is struggling to process violence in their community?
 The below table lists behaviors a young child may exhibit in response to gun violence:

-Our next blog post will explore strategies parents, caregivers and teachers can use to help infants and young children make sense of their traumatic experiences.
+Our next blog post explores strategies parents, caregivers and teachers can use to help infants and young children make sense of their traumatic experiences.

 Join the Erikson family with monthly news + events updates shared by academics, community members, and families.